-By logging in with your Apple ID on iCloud.com you will be able to use Keynote.
+By logging in with your Apple ID on iCloud.com you will be able to use Keynote on Windows.
 This is a browser based edition for Keynote which is similar to the PowerPoint Online web app provided by Microsoft.
 Other than Keynote, iCloud also gives a web based version for other iWork apps including; Pages and Numbers.

 Once you login and select Keynote, you will be greeted with tooltips with useful instructions for using the Keynote web app.
 As you can see from the screenshot below, you also get a Create Presentation option to create new Keynote files.
 You can begin creating Keynote presentations via browser using iCloud.

 You will be given the option to choose from a number of templates to begin your presentation.
 This includes both Widescreen and Standard KEY templates.

 Upload & Edit Keynote Files